CharRaYoda/CSCI3100_D5/README.md

 be no more than 15 pages.
 Please refer to Appendix 4 for more detail.
 The final commented code should be handed in by pushing the code to your GitHub repository.
-You should include a detailed README on your GitHub repository describing your application and the requirements of running CSCI3100 Software Engineering, Dept. of CSE, The Chinese University of Hong Kong your application.
+You should include a detailed README on your GitHub repository describing your application and the requirements of running your application.
 The code will be graded based upon the availability of the README and the readability of your code.